Enjoy the exclusive services of Your Egypt Tours.

-We will continue our sightseeing with a visit to the Complexes of Qalawoon and Barqok..
+We will continue our sightseeing with a visit to the Complexes of Qalawoon and Bartok.
 We will also visit the hanging and Cavern churches.

-We will have lunch in one of the finest restaurants of Old Cairo located next to Khan El-Khalili market, which is the most famous bazaar in Cairo.
-You will taste the delicious local cuisine and have some time to shop on the traditional Egyptian markets.
+We will have lunch in one of the finest restaurants in Old Cairo located next to Khan El-Khalili market, which is the most famous bazaar in Cairo.
+You will taste the delicious local cuisine and have some time to shop in the traditional Egyptian markets.

 We will continue to the Hawara pyramid of Amenemhet III, the sixth pharaoh of the 12th Dynasty who lived around 1850 BC.
 Hawara is the largest Middle Kingdom funerary complex.
 The Greek traveler Herodotus claimed to have counted three thousand rooms in the pyramid’s complex.
 Herodotus visited the pyramid during the 5th century BC and described it as follows: 12 main courts and the visitor was guided from courtyards into rooms into galleries into more rooms and from there into more courtyards.

 We will continue our tour to rock-cut tombs of the nobles in Beni Hasan, carved into the high limestone cliffs, a Middle Kingdom site (2040 - 1640 BC).
-It gives us a rare insight into the daily life of Ancient Egyptians, their customs, and beliefs.
-These very well preserved scenes depict acrobatics, dancing and military sports.
+It gives us a rare insight into the daily life of Ancient Egyptians, their customs, and their beliefs.
+These very well-preserved scenes depict acrobatics, dancing, and military sports.
 You can also spot the scenes of making flour, baking bread, and even a husband and wife on their wedding night

-After breakfast we will travel to Dendera to see the temple dedicated to the goddess Hathor, with its huge columns and spectacular ceilings with the most vibrant and colorful paintings dating from antiquity.
+After breakfast, we will travel to Dendera to see the temple dedicated to the goddess Hathor, with its huge columns and spectacular ceilings with the most vibrant and colorful paintings dating from antiquity.
 It is one of the best-preserved temples in Egypt.
 The whole complex extends to around 430 000 square feet.
-Dendera itself was a site for chapels and shrines from the beginning of ancient Egypt’s history.
-After the sightseeing in Dendera we will drive to Luxor to check in at our luxurious 5-star hotel.
+Dendera itself was a site for chapels and shrines from the beginning of ancient Egypt&rsquo's history.
+After the sightseeing in Dendera, we will drive to Luxor to check in at our luxurious 5-star hotel.